a20351766/udo.1.4.0/docs/source/arch-deep-dive.rst

 ====================

 .. note :: This document represents the initial architectural proposal
-           for Hyperledger Fabric v1.0.
-While the Hyperledger Fabric implementation has conceptually followed from the architectural proposal, some details have been altered during the implementation.
+           for Hyperledger UDO v1.0.
+While the Hyperledger UDO implementation has conceptually followed from the architectural proposal, some details have been altered during the implementation.
 The initial architectural proposal is
            presented as originally prepared.
-For a more technically accurate representation of the architecture, please see `Hyperledger Fabric: A Distributed Operating System for Permissioned Blockchains <https://arxiv.org/abs/1801.10228v2>`__.
+For a more technically accurate representation of the architecture, please see `Hyperledger UDO: A Distributed Operating System for Permissioned Blockchains <https://arxiv.org/abs/1801.10228v2>`__.

-The Hyperledger Fabric architecture delivers the following advantages:
+The Hyperledger UDO architecture delivers the following advantages:

 -  **Chaincode trust flexibility.** The architecture separates *trust assumptions* for chaincodes (blockchain applications) from trust